TofuSupreme/speak-her-db/README.md

 https://speakher.jp/

-SpeakHer is a database of women public speakers in Japan.
+SpeakHer is a database of women and non-binary public speakers in Japan.
 A common excuse we hear from conference and event organizers is how they can't find any women.
 Let's banish that excuse.
-Please join our list and make sure that women get fair representation for public speaking engagements.
+Please join our list and make sure that women and non-binary folks get fair representation for public speaking engagements.

-The purpose of gathering this information is so that event organizers can easily search for female speakers and that fellow speakers can connect with and support each other
+The purpose of gathering this information is so that event organizers can easily search for women and non-binary speakers and that fellow speakers can connect with and support each other

 ## How to Contribute